-Join Jen Kramer for an in-depth discussion in this video The nested grid, part of Up and Running with Foundation 4.
+Join Jen Kramer for an in-depth discussion in this video The nested grid, part of Learning Foundation 4.

 I've put aside the grid.html document we've been working on so far. …And I've started a new document.
 It's called Nested Grids-Start.html, and …you'll find it in your Exercise Files folder. …You'll also find.
 Six images that are associated with this document. …You should copy those images over from the Exercise Files folder and put them in …the Image folder inside of your Foundation folder on your desktop. …Once you do that this page should work correctly. …So, if you take a look at the code that is used to set up this page you'll see …that I have a div with a class of row and inside of that I have four columns.…